Posted on March 8, 2019 by Origins

-Insomnia is another common issue in early recovery for the same reason that anxiety and irritability are problems.
-However, insomnia is an even bigger problem because it multiplies your other problems.
+Insomnia can exacerbate other mental health concerns and disorders.
 Lack of sleep has been linked to big increases in anxiety and more frequent thoughts of suicide.
 Sleep is also important for letting your body heal and helping you learn new skills.
 If you’re already having trouble sleeping, coffee certainly isn’t helping.
 Try cutting your caffeine intake, especially after noon, and see if you sleep better.
 Even if you feel like you get enough sleep, caffeine can sometimes keep you from getting deep, restful sleep.

 Everyone has different challenges in recovery.
 If anxiety or insomnia are problems for you, then cutting out caffeine, at least for a few months, is probably a good idea.
 However, for others, having a cup of coffee in the morning is no big deal and might even help a bit.